Medicare Part A

 |Foreign travel exchange (up to plan limits)||No||No||80%||80%||80%||80%||No||No||80%||80%|

 The rules for signing up for the various Medicare parts are complex (as is anything coming out of the federal government) and beyond the scope of this entry.
-For more information, medicare.gov is a great resource.
+I’ve done a Medicare video overview on YouTube that you may find helpful.
+For more information, medicare.gov federal website is a great resource.

 I hope we’ve provided good information for you here.
 If you have any questions, by all means get in touch: email@example.com.
-Visit our website at www.cameron-downing.com, where you’ll see all of our blog entries and be able to book an appointment to come see us.
+Also, visit the CameronDowning website where you’ll see all of our blog entries and be able to book an appointment to come see us.